pierangeloc/pierangeloc.github.io.old/source/_posts/2015-07-06-ride-the-camel-1.markdown

 In the previous example we have stored the same message both on DB and filesystem.
 We might think to split the incoming message based on its structure, and store e.g. some jeans related stock information on DB and the shoes related information on filesystem.

 For this kind of purposes an easy approach is to introduce a `when` clause where we can specify `jsonpath` expressions that our input message must match in order to be treated the way we need.
-For this exercise we will deal with shoes inventory messages that will be persisted on file:
+For this exercise we will deal with shoes inventory updates that will be persisted on file:

 ```JSON
 {